-As home tech and Internet connection speeds improve, more people than ever are working away from the office.
+As home tech and Internet connection speeds improve, thanks to companies like Satellite Internet Now offering high-speed internet, more people than ever are working away from the office.
 Remote workers enjoy greater flexibility and don’t have to endure the stress of a daily commute, simply getting their work done from any comfortable space with good Wi-Fi.

 Many remote workers choose to complete tasks from the comfort of their own homes, setting up their very own office spaces.
 While this option is well-suited to many, there are some security risks involved with working outside the protected corporate network and keeping data safe should be a priority.